What Expenses Can a Trader claim in Income Tax Return?

 A margin Penalty is a penalty levied on trades performed without sufficient margin.
 Margin penalty paid to the stock exchange/broker is not an infringement of law.
 Thus, it does not violate Explanation 1 of Sec 37 and is deductible as a business expense.

-STT was earlier allowed as a rebate from the tax payment.
-However, in Budget 2008, the Finance Minister removed the rebate and allowed STT to be claimed as a business expense.
-Further, it was clarified that the STT would be allowed as an expense only if the income is considered as a business income and not capital gains.
+In Budget 2008, the Finance Minister removed the rebate that had earlier allowed STT as a deduction from tax payments.
+Instead, the Finance Minister allowed claiming STT as a business expense.
+Furthermore, the clarification stated that STT would only be allowed as an expense if the income is classified as business income rather than capital gains.

 Got Questions?
 Ask Away!